Ming the Merciless: Flash Gordon television series (2007–2008)

 In the 2007 Sci-Fi Channel television series, Ming is portrayed by John Ralston as a clean shaven blond Caucasian.
 Executive producer David Hume has said that this interpretation of the character is "a Saddam Hussein kind of tyrant".

 This version of Ming the Merciless is a media-savvy tyrant, who controls the planet through a monopoly on the production of clean water.
 He uses this control to extort wealth and obedience from the populace.
 He dresses in a quasi-military garb and seems to have some sort of militaristic position in addition to his role as a Water Baron and emperor.
 Ming's primary assistant in this story is Rankol, a cyborg who is an expert technologist.

 Although as evil as ever, Ming is known as and addressed as "Benevolent Father".
 However, his people call him Ming the Merciless, because of his harsh and often brutal leadership.
 Ming was also known as Ming the Merciless during his military career and rise to power.
 He justifies everything he does as maintaining order and preventing a return to the chaos that occurred before he took power.
 Ming is depicted as having a son, Terek, whom he ordered killed at birth for being a Deviate.
 Later, it is revealed that Terek is not only alive, but that Terek's mother comes from a pure bloodline; this means that Ming is the source of Terek's deviation.

 After Flash frees the planet's water reserves, the people of Mongo revolt against Ming when they discover that he has poisoned the planet's drinking water.
 Ming forms an alliance with Azura and her warriors in exchange for making her his queen, her army would battle against the rebels.
 She gives him an amulet.
 Ming is captured after a battle with Flash Gordon and Aura.
 Terek orders his execution.
 When Aura coldly tells her father 'good-bye', Ming finally admits he is proud of his daughter.
 Ming is placed inside a gas chamber.
 As the chamber filled with gas, Ming vanishes, having been teleported to safety by Azura's amulet.

-Yellow peril
+Reception

 Ming has often been connected to the Yellow Peril imagery of the era, in which tyrannous East Asian villains such as Fu Manchu were common.
 His East Asian appearance, his name, referencing the Ming dynasty of China, and the name of his planet Mongo, "a contraction of Mongol", contribute to his Oriental identity.

 Jonathan C. Friedman says that Ming and Fu Manchu were "the incarnations of the yellow peril in the Oriental crusade to conquer the world".
 Peter Feng calls him a "futuristic Yellow Peril", quoting a reviewer who referred to him as a "slanty eyed, shiny domed, pointy nailed, arching eyebrowed, exotically dressed Oriental".

 According to Jim Harmon and Donald Glut, while Ming is modeled on Fu Manchu in the first Gordon serial, his appearance copies imagery of the devil in the second serial, Flash Gordon's Trip to Mars.